rdisipio/coachable-course-agent/README.md

 pinned: false
 ---

-# 🧭 Coachable Course Agent
+# Coachable Course Agent

 An AI-powered, feedback-aware course recommendation system designed for human-AI interaction in HR tech.
-This agent doesn't just rank courses, it walks alongside the user, learning from feedback and helping shape a career path.
+This agent doesn't just rank courses — it walks alongside the user, learning from feedback and helping shape a career path.

+---

+This project started as a clever demo.
+It has since grown into something more fundamental: a principled foundation for human-AI interaction in learning and career growth.

+The goal is simple but ambitious:
+**align what’s technically possible with what is humanly meaningful.**

+Guided by the [Google People + AI Guidebook](https://pair.withgoogle.com/guidebook/) and best practices from UX research, the agent is designed not just to recommend courses, but to *listen, adapt, and explain itself*.
+Every recommendation is transparent, every piece of feedback shapes the next interaction, and every design choice centers on trust and user agency.

+This repo is intentionally unfinished in places.
+It leaves space for collaboration, critique, and refinement — because building human-centered AI is not a solo act.

 ## ✨ Key Features